sueppchen/PixMob_waveband/README.md

 the object:

   got a waveband labeled "cement v1.1"
   ![all](https://github.com/sueppchen/PixMob_waveband/assets/58486836/6f24268f-cfc5-4daa-93ae-c9d2c14f122d)

-  has an RF (maybe CMT2210LH)
+  it has an RF (maybe CMT2210LH)
   ![RF](https://github.com/sueppchen/PixMob_waveband/assets/58486836/27d4b4d4-64a9-4391-908f-28166be6646a)

   witch runs on 2.7V and is switched on and off by scl-line
   ![transistor+vreg](https://github.com/sueppchen/PixMob_waveband/assets/58486836/2c1df685-c942-491d-9bc7-c8434d9b0ffb)

-  the xtal frequency is 24.8117MHzfor europe(and 26.1522 for US variant) multiplied by 35 we have the nice 868.4MHz for europe and 915,327 for US.
+  the xtal frequency is 24.8117MHzfor europe(and 26.1522 for US variant) --> multiplied by 35 we have the nice 868.4MHz for europe and 915,327 for US.

   ![XTAL+EEPROM](https://github.com/sueppchen/PixMob_waveband/assets/58486836/8d73dcba-42db-4f61-b4b3-9b6028d15b26)

   beside is a small eeprom device which contents group information and maybe some predefined color effects